Skip to content

 It is important to know that your peak flow meter only measures the amount of airflow out of the large airways of the lungs.
 Changes in airflow caused by the small airways (which also occur with asthma) will not be detected by a peak flow meter.
 Early warning signs, however, may be present.
 Therefore, it is important for you to also be aware of your symptoms and early warning signs to best manage your asthma.

 Peak flow meters are very helpful if you or your child have moderate to severe asthma and require daily asthma medications.
-Even children ages 4 and up should be able to use a peak flow meter with good results.
+Even most children ages 6 and up should be able to use a peak flow meter with good results.
 People with moderate-to-severe asthma should have a peak flow meter at home.

 A peak flow meter is simple to use for tracking your asthma.
 Here's what you do: